oleg-astakhov/microservices-demo/README.md

 * `WebSockets over STOMP` as PoC for bidirectional high-performance communication
 * `JSON Web Tokens` stateless security sessions

-Note that `Service Registry`, `Service Discovery` and `Load Balancing` patterns are implied and provided by the use of Docker Swarm or Kubernetes.
-In other words, this functionality is provided out-of-the box and there's no need to reimplement it using `Spring Cloud *`.

 **Testing**

 At the moment there are no tests.
 They will also be added.
 All tests will be written using Spock and Groovy.